sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 I don't know what's your current situation, but if you own stocks, cryptocurrency, or any other asset that has dropped in value, remember: don't sell low during the market crash.
 Grab a beer and wait until market recovers.
 Stay away from red charts.

 It's common sense, but not a common practice.
 Humans are loss averse.
 When we see our assets falling in value, a demon on our shoulder nudges us to sell.
-Instead, if you have available cash, it's an excellent time to learn investments and start buying.
+Instead, if you have available cash, it's an excellent time to learn investment and start buying.

 If you drive a fancy car but have no available cash to buy stocks, maybe it's time to learn some basic financial planning.
 If you neither have a fancy car nor free funds, here is a book for you.
 No need to thank me: